-We offer many fertility solution treatment options partnered with personal care plans tailored to our clients individual requirements.
-At IMA ART, we take great pride in the expansive network of exceptional service providers and experts across the United States who lead in the field of assisted fertility and infertility treatment.
-All our services are aligned with the American Society for Reproductive Medicine’s best practices, and use cutting edge technology to give you the greatest chance of success in your fertility journey.
+We offer many fertility treatment options partnered with personal care plans tailored to our clients’ individual requirements.
+At IMA ART Fertility, we take great pride in the expansive network of exceptional service providers and experts across the United States who lead in the field of assisted fertility and infertility treatments, with a special emphasis on our home state of California — the fertility capital of the world.
+All our services are aligned with the American Society for Reproductive Medicine’s best practices and use cutting-edge technology to give you the greatest chance of success in your fertility journey.

 Intrauterine Insemination (IUI)

 Once a sperm is deemed healthy and viable, a parent has several options when it comes to fertilization.
 They can choose to have the egg retrieved from the ovary and fertilized in a lab, as with in vitro fertilization (IVF), or they can opt for intrauterine insemination.
 With intrauterine insemination, the sperm is inserted directly into a woman’s cervix or uterus around the time of ovulation.
 This is done to provide the best chance of fertilization in a more organic way, as some parents prefer.